mhdirkse/docker4ibis/README.md

                          +----------->| properties.txt |
                                       +----------------+
 ```
-Right now, the supported databases are Mssql Server, Postgresql and H2.
-In order to use these databases give "mssql", "postgresql" or "h2" as the Database property in the "properties" text file of your Ibis.
+Right now, the supported databases are H2, PostgreSQL, MySQL, MariaDB and Microsoft SQL Server.
+In order to use these databases give "h2", "postgresql", "mysql", "mariadb" or "mssql" as the Database property in the "properties" text file of your Ibis.
 It is important to give these exact strings.
 The default database used is H2.

 ## Starting the docker container

 When everything is set up correctly you can easily start a docker container by executing either the "iaf_startup.bat" script (Windows) or the "iaf_startup.sh" script (Linux).
-You should also give the name of the Ibis you want to start as a parameter to the script.
+You should also give the name of the directory containing the Ibis you want to start as a parameter to the script.
 So for instance, if I want to start my Ibis4Example configuration on Windows I use:

 - .\iaf_startup.bat Ibis4Example